flo-kn/pulumi-ts-static-website/README.md

 pulumi preview
 ```

 Pulumi might prompt you for missing configs.
-In the end it should  have created a stack Yaml file containing all pulumi configs:
+In the end it should create a stack `.yaml`-file containing all pulumi configs.
+You can think of them as environment variables for your infrastructure project:

 `./Pulumi.my-cool-blog-prod.yaml`
 ```yaml